ASavka/movies-personal-list/README.md

 Add APP_PORT=[8888] at the beginning or use other ways to set to set environment variable.
 Default: APP_PORT=[8787]

-Add --app_env [staging] at the end to set env via cli
+Add -- --app_env=[staging] at the end to set env via npm cli
-Default: --app_env test
+Default: -- --app_env=test

 - Run with custom port and env:

-  `APP_PORT=8888 node app.js --app_env staging`
+  `APP_PORT=8888 npm run dev -- --app_env=staging`

-  > Server is listening on port 8888.
+  > Server is running here 👉 http://localhost:8888.
 Env is staging

 - Run with default port and custom env:

-  `node app.js --app_env staging`
+  `npm run dev -- --app_env=staging`

-  > Server is listening on port 8787.
+  > Server is running here 👉 http://localhost:8787.
 Env is staging

 - Run with default port and env:

-  `node app.js`
+  `npm run dev`

-  > Server is listening on port 8787.
+  > Server is running here 👉 http://localhost:8787.
 Env is test